How did the Directive come about?

 Under the new rules, authorities and affected organisations must keep a record of every report received (in line with relevant data protection rules, like GDPR).

-They are also required to maintain the confidentiality of people submitting or mentioned in the report, and be able to meet the Directive’s rules on responding to reports.
+They are also required to maintain the confidentiality of people submitting to or mentioned in the report, and be able to meet the Directive’s rules on responding to reports.

 As such, organisations will be required to establish a process for storing, managing and responding to reports that meets the new law.